-2702 - Medical Terminology - 2 credit hours
+BIOL 2702 - Medical Terminology - 2 credit hours

 Introduces basic health care terminology.
-The use of prefixes, roots, and suffixes, along with the breakdown of words into separate definite components, is used to ascertain the meaning of words associated with healthcare careers.
+Prefixes, roots, and suffixes, along with the breakdown of words into separate definite components, are used to ascertain the meaning of words associated with healthcare careers.
 Self-paced learning for mastery of the material.
 Course rotation: Varies.

-3103 - Cell Biology - 3 credit hours
+BIOL 3103 - Cell Biology - 3 credit hours

 An integration of biological, chemical, and physical aspects of the cell.
 Lectures emphasize molecular processes in the cell including organelle structure and function, membranes, cytoskeleton, respiration, trafficking, and signaling.
-Prerequisites: BIOL 1204 and BIOL 1214 with a minimum grade of C and CHEM 1224 or instructor's permission.
-Recommended: CHEM 3322 and CHEM 3323.
+Prerequisites: BIOL 1204 and BIOL 1214 and CHEM 1224 with a minimum grade of C. Recommended: CHEM 3322 and CHEM 3323.
 Course rotation: Spring.

-3203 - Pathophysiology - 3 credit hours
+BIOL 3203 - Pathophysiology - 3 credit hours